Miners help FTSE to edge higher, BHP slips

 LONDON, Nov 26 (Reuters) - Britain’s top share index edged higher on Thursday, with a rally in basic resources stocks on the back of stronger metals prices supporting the broader market.

-“A lack of major market moving news and below average trading volume due to U.S. markets being closed for Thanksgiving today is favouring higher shares...the overall trend is clearly pointed to the upside,” Markus Huber, senior analyst at Peregrine & Black, said.

 However, BHP Billiton underperformed the market.
-Its shares fell 2.4 percent, the top decliner in the FTSE 100, following bearish comments from JP Morgan and Societe Generale.
+Its shares fell 2.9 percent, the top decliner in the FTSE 100, following bearish comments from heavyweights JP Morgan and Societe Generale.

 JP Morgan cut its rating on the stock to “underweight” from “neutral” and said it was now factoring a 50 percent reduction in its dividend due to a further downside risk to copper prices.